mmosoroohh/Go-Contacts/README.md

 # Go Contact
-This is a sample contact application.
-This API is a exercise to learn Golang with PostgreSQL.
+This is a simple contact application.
+This API is an exercise to learn Golang with PostgreSQL.

 ### Authentication
 - User can register for a free account (Normal and Social e.g. Facebook)